igoratf/SheriffCalc-Vue/README.md

 In order to calculate a game score, you must add new players and press the calculate score button.
 You can also start a new game and access the player ranking in the toolbar.

+The backend implementation is available at: https://github.com/igoratf/SheriffCalculator-API

+All rights reserved.